ernsheong/jonlinblog.com/source/blog/2014-08-07-a-fragile-life.markdown

 Other times it is a matter of life and death.

 The world is fragile.
 There's a war in the Gaza strip.
-Ebola recently claimed its thousands.
+Ebola recently claimed its hundreds.
 Four major plane crashes in half a year.

 There are so many things that can go wrong.
 A truck could hit me from the side, a robber can chop me with a parang till I bleed to death, my speeding car could hit a rogue car